cmantuano/askdata-docs/docs/dataset_parameter_synonyms_generator.md

 And you want to assign a synonum to every single word of the value.

-- Original value "Amazon Alexa" => Synonms: "Amazon", "Alexa"
+- Original value "Amazon Alexa" => Synonyms: "Amazon", "Alexa"
-- Original value "Amazon Prime" => Synonms: "Amazon", "Prime"
+- Original value "Amazon Prime" => Synonyms: "Amazon", "Prime"
-- Original value "Amazon Fresh" => Synonms: "Amazon", "Fresh"
+- Original value "Amazon Fresh" => Synonyms: "Amazon", "Fresh"

 You can setup the ***Synonym Generation Logic*** with the following code